Indonesian Army: Action against rebellions

 The period is also called the period of liberal democracy is characterized by various rebellions in the country.
-In 1950 most of the former members of the Colonial Army launched an uprising in Bandung which is known as the Legion of Ratu Adil / APRA uprising and was led by former KNIL officer Raymond Westerling.
+In 1950 most of the former members of the Colonial Army launched an uprising in Bandung which is known as the Legion of the Just Ruler / APRA uprising and was led by former KNIL officer Raymond Westerling.
 The army also needed to confront the uprising in Makassar led by Andi Azis and the Republic of South Maluku (RMS) in Maluku.
 Meanwhile, DaruI Islam in West Java widened its influence to South Kalimantan, South Sulawesi and Aceh.
 In 1958 the Revolutionary Government of the Republic of Indonesia / People's Struggle (PRRI / Permesta) started a rebellion in large parts of Sumatra and North Sulawesi endangering the national integrity.
 As part of the National Armed Forces the Army helped defeat all these uprisings, increasing its prestige in the eyes of the government and the people.
 Future Chief of Staff of the Army Ahmad Yani was instrumental in one of these first victories against rebels in Central Java.

 On 17 November 1952, General Nasution was suspended as army chief of staff following army indiscipline over command and support that threatens the government.
 From the 1950s, the military articulated the doctrines of dwifungsi and hankamrata, the military roles in the country's socio-political development as well as security; and a requirement that the resources of the people be at the call of the armed forces and police if the State warrants it.
 On 5 July 1959, Sukarno, with armed forces support and the advice of Nasution, issued a decree dissolving the Constituent Assembly and reintroducing the Constitution of 1945 with strong presidential powers.
 By 1963, he also assumed the additional role of Prime Minister, which completed the structure of 'Guided Democracy', and was named "President for Life", also with army assistance, the year after.